 I’m sure you’ve heard the good news by now—the recession is over!
 But in case it doesn’t feel like it’s over at your home, or in case you want to buffer yourself from the next one, here are 25 ways to save more money.

 People are becoming more conscious about buying produce in season—it saves money, is better for the environment, allows one to support local farmers, and fresh produce truly tastes better.
 But many shoppers don’t realize how much they can save by planning their purchases for post-season savings.
-For instance, vehicles are usually cheapest two weeks before Christmas because sales drop, and because auto lots are trying to unload vehicles before the new year’s model arrives.
+For instance, vehicles are usually the cheapest two weeks before Christmas because sales drop, and because auto lots are trying to unload vehicles before the new year’s model arrives.

 Need office supplies?
 Wait until the second week of September when all of the back-to-school items go on sale.